vesavlad/datatools-ui/docs/user/editor/routes.md

 # Routes

-## Terminology

-### Routes
-In GTFS, a route is a group of trips that follow the same sequence of stops, but may have different stop times.
-It's identified by a unique route_id and contains information such as the route name, type, and operating agency.
+In GTFS, a route is a group of trips that follow one or more patterns and operate throughout a service day.
+It is identified by a unique route_id and contains information such as the route name, type, and operating agency.
 For more information, view the [GTFS specification route reference](https://gtfs.org/schedule/reference/#routestxt)

 ## Editing/Creating Routes